cloudflare/cloudflare-docs/content/r2/learning/consistency.md

 Additional notes:

 * In the event two clients are writing (`PUT` or `DELETE`) to the same key, the last writer to complete "wins".
 * When performing a multipart upload, read-after-write consistency continues to apply once all parts have been successfully uploaded.
-In the case the same part is uploaded (in error) from multple writers, the last write will win
+In the case the same part is uploaded (in error) from multiple writers, the last write will win.
 * Copying an object within the same bucket also follows the same read-after-write consistency that writing a new object would.
 The "copied" object is immediately readable by all clients once the copy operation completes.

 ## Caching